South Carolina Insurance Continuing Education

 SC Department of Insurance ID: 134379

 This 8 hour class is approved by the State of South Carolina.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
-This 8 hour course will also give you CE credit for your Life or Health licenses.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for those licensed in accident and health or life.

 SC Department of Insurance ID: 136738